 The art of creativity is one of the most subjective things in the world and deciding if something was creative or is just trash is up to you.

 “Creativity is contagious, pass it on” – Albert Einstein

 Faye is a fantastic portrait artist.
 Her ability to capture the unique and intricate details of individual faces and expressions is indescribably impressive.
 She paints the soul, as we keep telling her.
-Sophie is an amateur sculptor and her ability to see something in her mind, and bring it to life with her hands, is simply mesmerising.
-She is also fascinated by those paintings we love to hate … those blots of paint or single shapes on a canvas that symbolise something deep and meaningful.
+Sophie is an amateur sculptor and her ability to see something in her mind, and bring it to life with her hands, is simply mesmerizing.
+She is also fascinated by those paintings we love to hate … those blots of paint or single shapes on a canvas that symbolize something deep and meaningful.
 “It’s a blob on a piece of paper”, says Bella, “IT’S NOT ART”.
 We get her point, of course, but the reality is that the beauty of Art is in the eye of the beholder.
 It comes in all shapes and sizes and can be price-free or priceless.

-If Einstein is correct, the contagion of Covid-19 can be matched, or even surpassed, by the contagion of Creativity.
+If Einstein is correct, the contagion of Covid-19 can be matched, or even surpassed, by the contagion of creativity.
 Something wonderful that has come out of the global lockdown is that people have indeed become more creative.
 In an environment that limits freedom and opportunities, our complex minds find ways to keep us mentally and physically active.
 The sales volumes of puzzles, craftwork, art books, and drawing materials have shot through the roof as people revert to old-school methods of passing the time.
-In today’s digital age, people are also using technology to keep friends, family, and the general public entertained with all sorts of humorous nonsense.
+In today’s digital age, people are also using technology to keep friends, family, and the public entertained with all sorts of humorous nonsense.
 The creative mind is a wonderful thing.